shortcircuitaudio/loopy-docs/README.md

 #  Loopy

-Loopy (LP8+) is a DIY 8 loop programmable guitar pedal switcher designed.
+Loopy (LP8+) is a DIY 8 loop programmable guitar pedal switcher with support for MIDI commands.

 Loopy is designed around easy-to-find components:
  - an atmega328(p) micro controller